slerman12/UnifiedML/README.md

 As of now, all agents are *visual*, that is, they observe pixel-based inputs.

-Achieves [state-of-the-art scores](#bar_chart-agents--performances) in data-efficient RL from images across both Atari and DMC.
+Achieves [top scores](#bar_chart-agents--performances) in data-efficient RL from images across both Atari and DMC.

 ### Classification